-We start by listing the first few observations to get an idea about the data.
-We then define two 1/0 variables for the events that we are interested in.
+We then list the first few observations to get an idea about the data.

 We now tabulate the distribution of the melanoma patients by cancer stage at diagnosis.